shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 ^
 -  It always creates the new object not mutate the original object.
 -  If we want to reverse a string we can use `str[::-1]` in this case python itself changes the default values to str[stop : start : -1].
+-  We can also use slicing for assignment also even the number of items in assignment not required to be same.
+^
+    list1 = [1, 2, 3, 4, 5]
+    list1[0:2] : ('a', 'b', 'c')
+    #Output list1 = ['a', 'b', 'c', 3, 4, 5] here replaced 1, 2 with 'a', 'b', 'c' even number of items are not same but it works
+^
+- **Slice definition** is naming a slice and it will be object of type slice and instead of using [start:end] we can use slice object by `slice(start, end)` where start and end are the indexes where we exclude end index value.
+^
+    list1 = [1, 2, 3, 4, 5]
+    s = slice(0, 2) #this is the slice object s we can also check by type(s) as slice list2 = list1[s] #Here we are using slice named object s
+    #output list2 = [1, 2]
+^

 **Concatenation :**
 -  Use `+` operator to concatenate 2 sequence where both object must be of same type like list1 + list2 or tuple1 + tupel